 A comfortable temperature is crucial for a good night’s sleep.
 It has been discovered that a comfortable temperature affected sleep quality more than external outside noise.
 An increased body temperature can actually decrease sleep quality and put you into a more wakeful state.

 Get Regular Exercise

-Participating in regular exercise reduces insomnia and sleep apnea, but not only that, it increases the time you spend in deep sleep.
-This is crucial to your mental health and general wellbeing.
+This is crucial to your mental health and general well-being.
 This makes regular exercise as important as maintaining a healthy diet.
 You may find that the time of day that you exercise doesn’t impact your sleep quality, but generally, the earlier in your evening you can exercise, the better.
 It’s all about knowing your body and knowing yourself.
 Daily exercise is also a good idea.
 This doesn’t mean heavy workouts, but taking a relaxing walk can really help.

 If you need to exercise at night, do so 2-3 hours before bed.
 Exercising too late will put your body into a state of alertness and disrupt your body’s natural rhythm and cycle into sleep.
 Of course, you may be shattered from the exercise, but the reality is that it’s best to work out during the day.
 Your body needs its sleep time to fully recover.
 You also need to be in a calm relaxed state to fall asleep too.